Equidistribution of rational points and the geometric sieve for toric varieties: Introduction

-\emph{A Selberg's sieve for rational points.} To obtain the upper bounds in Theorem \ref{thm:ratptsfibration} (1) \& (2a) and Theorem \ref{thm:primevalue}, as an effective version of Theorem \ref{thm:Tamagawazero}, we develop a Selberg sieve -- Theorem \ref{thm:Selbergsieve} -- capturing the finitely many local conditions truncated by $N$ as above, and each of them can be ``detected'' modulo a uniform power of primes (indeed modulo $p$ for (1) and modulo $p^2$ for (2a)).
-The estimation of the resulting terms in Selberg's sieve relies on Wirsing's theorem, and the optimal choice of $N$ relies on the form of the error term in the effective equidistribution.
+To obtain the upper bounds in Theorem \ref{thm:ratptsfibration} (1) \& (2a) and Theorem \ref{thm:primevalue}, as an effective version of Theorem \ref{thm:Tamagawazero}, we develop a Selberg sieve -- Theorem \ref{thm:Selbergsieve} -- capturing the finitely many truncated local conditions as above, and each of them can be ``detected'' modulo a uniform power of primes (indeed modulo $p$ for (1) and modulo $p^2$ for (2a)).
 A generalised Lang--Weil estimate (Proposition \ref{co:Lang-Weil}) is established in course of proving Theorem \ref{thm:primevalue}.